dotenv-org/dotenv-org.github.io/docs/languages/kotlin.md

 ---
 layout: docs
 section: "Language Guides"
-title: "Kotline"
+title: "Kotlin"
-description: Load environment variables from encrypted .env.vault files, with Kotlin 🧡.
+description: Load environment variables from encrypted .env.vault files, with Kotlin 💜.
 ---

 <div class="alert alert-info">ⓘ This guide assumes you are already familiar with <a href="https://github.com/cdimascio/dotenv-kotlin">dotenv-kotlin</a>.
 It extends it with <a href="https://github.com/dotenv-org/dotenv-vault-kotlin">dotenv-vault-kotlin</a>.</div>